alex-b-chase/16S-workshop/README.md

 ---

 The general workflow will be:
-1. Demultiplex (separate samples from sequencer)
+1. Demultiplex _(separate samples from sequencer)_
-2. Denoise (remove adapaters and low quality reads)
+2. Denoise _(remove adapaters and low quality reads)_
-3. Generate OTUs (or ESVs or ASVs)
+3. Generate OTUs _(or ESVs or ASVs)_
-4. Analyze OTU table (possibly filter out mock communities or other unwanted taxa (e.g., chloroplast hit))
+4. Analyze OTU table _(possibly filter out mock communities or other unwanted taxa (e.g., chloroplast hit))_
-5. Rarefaction (normalizing read depth across all samples)
+5. Rarefaction _(normalizing read depth across all samples)_
+⋅⋅* A "good" rarefaction depth should minimize sample loss while maximizing OTU richness.
-6. Diversity metrics (alpha- and beta-diversity) ⋅⋅*This is where you will really want to read up on some basic multivariate statistics.
+6. Diversity metrics _(alpha- and beta-diversity)_
+⋅⋅* This is where you will really want to read up on some basic multivariate statistics.
 Deciding which metrics to use are going to be dependent on your data!

 6A.
 Alpha-diversity - average species diversity in a habitat or specific area.
 Alpha diversity is a *local measure*.